ajitgoel/Notes/InterviewQuestions/SQLServer/Notes.md

 INSTEAD OF triggers fire in place of the triggering action.
 For example, if an INSTEAD OF UPDATE trigger exists on the Sales table and an UPDATE statement is executed against the Sales table, the UPDATE statement will not change a row in the sales table.
 Instead, the UPDATE statement causes the INSTEAD OF UPDATE trigger to be executed, which may or may not modify data in the Sales table.

 √ AFTER triggers
 AFTER triggers execute following the SQL action, such as an insert, update, or delete.
-This is the traditional trigger which existed in SQL SERVER. <u>INSTEAD OF triggers gets executed automatically before the Primary Key and the Foreign Key constraints are checked, whereas the traditional AFTER triggers gets executed after these constraints are checked.
-Unlike AFTER triggers, INSTEAD OF triggers can be created on views.</u>
+This is the traditional trigger which existed in SQL SERVER. ==INSTEAD OF triggers gets executed automatically before the Primary Key and the Foreign Key constraints are checked, whereas the traditional AFTER triggers gets executed after these constraints are checked.
+Unlike AFTER triggers, INSTEAD OF triggers can be created on views.==

 **Prevent deadlocks in database**
 Although deadlocks cannot be completely avoided, following certain coding conventions can minimize the chance ofgenerating a deadlock.
 Minimizing deadlocks can increase transaction throughput and reduce system overhead because fewer transactions are rolled back, undoing all the work performed by the transaction or Resubmitted by applications because they were rolled back when deadlocked.
-<u>To help minimize deadlocks:</u>
+==To help minimize deadlocks:
-<u>• Access objects in the same order.</u>
+• Access objects in the same order.
-<u>• Avoid user interaction in transactions.</u>
+• Avoid user interaction in transactions.
-<u>• Keep transactions short and in one batch.</u>
+• Keep transactions short and in one batch.
-<u>• Use a lower isolation level.</u>
+• Use a lower isolation level.
-<u>• Use bound connections.</u>
+• Use bound connections.==
 • Use a row versioning-based isolation level.
 • Set READ_COMMITTED_SNAPSHOT database option ON to enable read-committed transactions to use row versioning.
 • Use snapshot isolation.